 Hassan, D. et al. Examining the Impact of Trainee Well Being Initiatives on Burnout and Depression in the Mount Sinai Health System.
 Poster presentation at the Accreditation Council for Graduate Medical Education's (ACGME) Annual Educational Conference and the Mount Sinai Graduate Medical Education Research Day, 2019.

-As of August 22, 2022, Dr. Hassan reported no relationships with healthcare industry.
+As of March 01, 2023, Dr. Hassan reported no relationships with the healthcare industry.